DimitryDushkin/DimitryDushkin.github.io/posts/my_productivity_tools.md

 - I'm exploring ways of using it for research work and writing articles based on research.
 I guess it's just my habit from science days when I was gathering a lot of sources before doing anything and verifying that my work makes sense :)
 - There are several features which make Obisidian a much more suitable tool for research and long-format writing compared to Notion:
   - The major one is graph-like knowledge structuring support.
 Yes, you can put your notes in folders like Notion or Apple Notes, but that's not the main one.
-    - Evangelists of graph-based solutions (sometimes called "[[Zattelcasten]]") say that the natural way of thinking for our brain is a network of connections between pieces of information, not a hierarchical structure which Notion or Notes offer.
+    - Evangelists of graph-based solutions (sometimes called "Zattelcasten") say that the natural way of thinking for our brain is a network of connections between pieces of information, not a hierarchical structure which Notion or Notes offer.
     - Practically speaking, this feature is more about habit than technology.
 You can quickly add links to other notes and see information about back-links (notes which refer to current note).
 And that's it!
 So you can think of it as a swift and responsive personal Wikipedia.
     - The habit is creating links to essential entities in the text while you are typing or reading.
 That's easy when you get used to it.
-You need to type `[[` and start typing the term you're going to mention and see if there is an already existing note.
+You need to type `` and start typing the term you're going to mention and see if there is an already existing note.
 If not, that's not a problem; leave it as a link.
 Obsidian will create an empty note for you, so next time will see at least that some pages refer to the corresponding note.
     - People also say that graph-representation of notes also helps to indent if hidden relationships between data which can be valuable.
     - Anyway.
 I have tried the tool briefly to say how it all works in practice.
 Will see.
 I like the concept so far.
   - The next one is that it's entirely local!
 So I can not worry about your data integrity to some degree.
 Also, it does search and linking very fast.
 And you get a natural offline mode (_cough-Notion-cough_) :)
   - It's based on a markdown format, making migration or co-using notes in other apps (like Logseq) easy.
   - There are several helpful community plugins like better UX for creating tables, managing tasks, making UX more like an outline app, etc.
   - Themes, lots of them!
 Notion and Apple Notes lack this feature.
   - Obisidian give the option to create **a daily note** and open it at the beginning of each day.
 At first, I didn't get the value of it, but now I realize that this default clean place for notes offers a smooth opportunity for any work/research-related notes.
 No need to spend brain energy to select a proper place for a new note.
 Just start typing a fresh idea, and later maybe you'll move it to the right place.
-People have [[a limited number of good choices made per day]], and this feature allows them to save one every day.
+People have a limited number of good choices made per day, and this feature allows them to save one every day.
   - Notes can have custom properties, and some plugins allow to query these properties and generate nice tables, kanban tables, etc. Again I didn't find this helpful feature in Notion.
 Still, I like the idea of how it is naturally integrated into notes compared to Notion, where database entry is a different sort of data not related to the rest of the notes.
   - A cherry on top is a unique way of organizing multiple opened notes in the app — stacked view.
 It feels like real pieces of paper stacked on each other, and you slide them left and right to switch to the most useful now.
 Fantastic concept and I hope it will find more adoption in the future in other apps like Visual Studio Code or Web Browsers.
 - The only issue is a pricing model.